maartene/MissionToMars/README.md

 #### Example:
 ```
 // from Player.swift:
-public func investInMission(amount: Double, on conn: DatabaseConnectable) throws -> Future<(changedPlayer: Player, changedMission: Mission)>
+public func getSupportedMission(on conn: DatabaseConnectable) throws -> Future<Mission?>
 ```
-This allows a player to invest in a mission.
-Note:
+This allows to get the supported mission for a player (if one exists)
 * this requires an associated mission (i.e. `ownsMissionID` cannot be `nil` and a `Mission` with this ID needs to exist in the database.).
 The function throws an error if this condition is not met;
-* the function returns a tuple with the changed player and changed mission.
-It does not mutate the player and mission directly.
+* the function returns a Future with an optional Mission.
+If a mission exists, it is returned, `nil` otherwise.

 ### Usage
 These structs do not contain any mutable functions.
 All functions that should change the state of the game return a copy of the struct (including any others that might be changed) with the changes applied.